A Body Language Guide: 15 Common Nonverbal Cues

 - At the Sides or Hands in Pockets

 Standing with arms at the sides, depending on their stiffness, is a sort of neutral position.
-Stiff arms and straight shoulders are usually reserved for signs of respect as is the case with soldiers standing at attention.
+Stiff arms and straight shoulders are usually reserved for signs of respect as in the case with soldiers standing at attention.
 However, standing with hands in pockets is often seen as disrespectful in certain situations.
-It can be seen as distracting and there is room to assume that the individual is more preoccupied with whatever is in their pockets than with what is going
+It can be seen as distracting and there is room to assume that the individual is more preoccupied with whatever is in their pockets than with what is going on around them.

 - Arms Crossed